 The costs for both wars kept mounting.
 By the end of Bush's two terms in office, the War on Terror cost $1.164 trillion.
 That was added to increased spending for the Defense Department and Homeland Security.
 President Obama spent $807 billion during his two terms.
 President Trump budgeted $156 billion.
 That brought the cost of the War on Terror to $2.126 trillion.

-The biggest economic impact of the 9/11 attacks was how the increased defense spending led to the U.S. debt crisis.
+The most significant economic impact of the 9/11 attacks was how the increased defense spending led to the U.S. debt crisis.
 Without the War on Terror, the debt would be $17 trillion or less.
-That’s $19 trillion total debt, at present, minus $2 trillion.)
-That's just 93 percent of its economic output.
-(The U.S. gross domestic product was $18.625 trillion in 2016.)
-That's still higher than the 77 percent debt-to-GDP tipping point recommended by the World Bank.
+That’s $19 trillion total debt, at present, minus $2 trillion.
+That's just 93 percent of the country’s economic output.
+The U.S. gross domestic product was $18.625 trillion in 2016.
+This total is still higher than the 77 percent debt-to-GDP tipping point recommended by the World Bank.
 But it's much better than the actual 103 percent level.

 The War on Terror reduced funds for stimulus programs to boost the country out of the 2008 financial crisis.
-Fewer jobs were created, which meant less tax revenue, further increasing the debt.
+Fewer jobs were created, which meant less tax revenue and a further increase of debt.
 That also meant less funding for infrastructure repair and replacement.